K2 Kazushi Nakamura x Masaori Fujii | SKIER'S TALK ROOM -Let's talk gear-

 DISRUPTION STi | D=125-72-107mm | L=155, 160, 165, 170cm | R=13.6m (165cm) | ¥126,500 (binding set)

-Masaori Fujii (hereinafter Fujii): I have ridden the "DISRUPTION".
-It has good grip even on hard snow, and it turns easily just by turning it into a corner, so it was fun to ride.
+Shoori Fujii (hereinafter Fujii): I've ridden the "DISRUPTION."
+It gripped well even on hard-packed snow, and it made turns just by angling, so it was fun to ride.

-Nakamura's "STi" is light and highly maneuverable, and can be used for carving and shifting on moguls, making it suitable for a wide range of riders from beginners to advanced.
+Nakamura: The "STi" is lightweight and highly maneuverable, allowing for carving and sliding on moguls, making it suitable for a wide range of riders, from beginners to advanced.

 I can attack with all my might without panicking - Masaori Fujii

-Fujii: I'm good at skiing at high speeds even on bumpy slopes, and I usually wear the MINDBENDER 116C.
-Despite being light, they don't flap around and have a firm grip on the snow, so I can go all out.
-There's little rocker at the tail and top, but you can still have fun and I like how I can put weight into my turns.
-The MINDBENDER is a fun ski even for racers.
-If you're on the slopes, I recommend the 108Ti.
-I ride it on the slopes and also use it for mogul lessons.
+Fujii: I'm good at skiing down bumpy slopes at high speeds, and I usually wear the "MINDBENDER" "116C".
+It's lightweight but doesn't chatter and makes good contact with the snow, so I can go all out.
+The tail and tip have little rocker, but it's still fun to play with, and I like that I can put weight on my turns.
+"MINDBENDER" is a ski that even racers will enjoy.
+For groomed slopes, I recommend the "108Ti".
+I also ride this on the slopes and use it in mogul lessons.

 MINDBENDER 116C|D=143-116-132mm|L=177,182,187,194cm|R=22.5m(187cm)|¥130,900